rainforestapp/bounties/README.md

 # Rainforest Bounties

 As part of our interview process (and generally) we ask people to fix things in projects we use.

-See [issues](https://github.com/rainforestapp/bounties/issues) for a list of what's outstanding
+See our [Bountysource page](https://www.bountysource.com/teams/rainforest/bounties) for a list of what's outstanding